-Cash Out used properly is a great tool for the punter allowing you to mitigate risk and maximise profits.
-Cash Out used incorrectly however can prove incredibly costly and can leave you with a sour taste is you take your money too early.
+Used properly, cash out is a great tool for the punter, allowing you to mitigate risk and maximise returns.
+Used incorrectly, however, cash out can prove incredibly costly and leave you with a sour taste in your mouth as you take your money too early.

-The Cash Out feature has now become industry standard with pretty much every online bookmaker providing the function for top markets at least.
-These features are by no means equal between the different betting sites with wide variations in the depth of markets on offer and the quality of the tool in general.
+The Cash Out feature has now become industry standard with pretty much every online bookmaker providing the function, at least for top markets anyway.
+The feature is by no means equal between the different betting sites though, with wide variations in the depth of markets on offer and the quality of the tool in general.

 Some bookies also offer partial cash out, allowing you to cash in a proportion of your stake while leaving the rest to play out.
-Cash Out has even become so advanced that a few operators are now allow you to set rules that means you can auto cash out once a certain threshold has been reached, even if you are offline.
+Cash Out has even become so advanced that a few operators are even allowing punters to set rules that automate the cash out process once a certain threshold has been reached, even if you are offline.

-In this article we talk about the best bookmakers for cash out, how to get the best out of cashing in your bets and how to avoid getting sucked in too early.
-We also look at things to look out for such as using cash out in conjunction with offers and free bets.
+In this article we talk about the best bookmakers for cash out, how to get the best out of cashing in your bets, and how to avoid using cash out too early.
+We also cover things to look out, for such as using cash out in conjunction with offers and free bets.

 Best Cash Out Betting Sites